Constitution of Laos: Overview of the 1991 constitution

 Regarding religion, the state "respects and protects all lawful activities of the Buddhists and of other religious followers."
 Buddhist monks and other clergy are reminded that the state encourages them to "participate in the activities which are beneficial to the country".

 The chapter on the socioeconomic system does not mention the establishment of socialism, a principal goal of earlier dogma.
 Instead, the objective of economic policy is to transform the "natural economy into a goods economy."
 Private property appears to be assured by the statement that the "state protects the right of ownership," including the right of transfer and inheritance.
 The state is authorized to undertake such tasks as managing the economy, providing education, expanding public health, and caring for war veterans, the aging, and the sick.
 The constitution admonishes that "all organizations and citizens must protect the environment."

-A chapter on the rights and obligations of citizens sets forth a cluster of well-known rights found in modern constitutions, including freedom of religion, speech, press, and assembly.
-Women and men are proclaimed equal, and all citizens can vote at age eighteen and hold office at twenty-one.
+A chapter on the rights and obligations of citizens sets forth a cluster of rights found in constitutions, including freedom of religion, speech, press, and assembly.
+Women and men are proclaimed equal, and all citizens can vote at age 18 and hold office at 21.
 In return, citizens are obliged to respect the laws, pay taxes, and defend the country, which includes military service.
-In commenting on this chapter in 1990, Amnesty International, clearly concerned about past human rights abuses, criticized the document for what was not included.
+In commenting on this chapter in 1990, Amnesty International, concerned about past human rights abuses, criticized the document for what was not included.
 Amnesty International noted the absence of provisions for protecting the right to life, abolishing the death penalty, guaranteeing the inalienability of fundamental rights, prohibiting torture, safeguarding against arbitrary arrest and detention, protecting people deprived of their liberty, and providing for a fair trial.
 No safeguards exist to protect the rights to freedom of opinion and expression, peaceful assembly and association, and independence of the judiciary.

-Laos is made up of provinces, municipalities, districts, and villages.
-The constitution gives no clear guidance on provincial and district responsibilities except to specify that the leaders at each echelon must ensure the implementation of the constitution and the law and must carry out decisions taken by a higher level.
-In spite of the party's inclination to centralize decision making, provinces and localities have enjoyed a surprising degree of autonomy in shaping social policy.
-This independence is partly due to limited resources and poor communications with Vientiane.
-But the central government has also encouraged direct contacts along the borders with China, Thailand, and Vietnam, and trading agreements with neighboring jurisdictions.
+The constitution specify that the leaders at each echelon must ensure the implementation of the constitution and the law and must carry out decisions taken by a higher level.